tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Second, I've decided not even to _use_ Logwise.
 This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.[^obsidian]

 Third, I've written this essay.
 Writing out my reasoning behind this decision explicitly reinforces it in my own mind.
-I'm reminded of a quote by Mary Ruefle:
+I'm reminded of a quote by Mary Ruefle:[^lamport]

 > I used to think I wrote because there was something I wanted to say[, ...] but I know now I continue to write because I have not yet heard what I have been listening to.